What is an IP License and when might you consider licensing Intellectual Property (IP)?

 - Copyright for literature or artistic work; and

-- Confidential information or know-how
+- Confidential information or documented know-how

-- Advice on how to structure and tactically execute a licensing transaction
+- advice on how to structure and tactically execute a licensing transaction.

-- Support to business owners and their attorneys drafting license agreements including those between connected parties which may be subject to transfer pricing rules
+- support to business owners and their attorneys drafting license agreements including those between connected parties which may be subject to transfer pricing rules.